LVPlayground/playground/javascript/components/commands/README.md

 permissions and requirements.
 This component generalizes the act of doing that, both for in-game commands and for commands offered through Nuwani.

+## Algorithm for command resolution
+When a player executes a command, say `/v`, the following steps are taken to figure out what exactly has to execute, and with which parameters.

+  1. All sub-commands are considered and matched, in declaration order, and added to a command _candidate list_.
+  1. Each of the commands in the _candidate list_ are checked on whether they support the necessary parameters.
+If they don't, a usage message is sent.

 ## The Command Builder
 Rather than repeating the same code for every command, our implementation is designed following the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) and enables you to declaratively